 Our 157-acres is broken down into major management areas:

-- The Complex (10 acres) – consisting of the house, barn, ponds, gardens, roads, solar array, and the future livestock winter barn and storage, equipment barn, and greenhouse/high tunnels.
+- The Complex (10 acres) – consisting of the house, winter barn, workshop and sawmill, ponds, gardens, roads, solar arrays, and the future greenhouse/high tunnel and smokehouse/sugar shack.
 This is the core of our farm.

 - Forest area (60 acres) – Currently set aside to stay mostly in its natural state while providing us firewood/lumber and entertainment in the form of walking, snowshoeing, skiing, and hunting.